Michael A. B. Deakin: Education and career

 Deakin was born 12 August 1939.
 He grew up in Tasmania, and moved to Melbourne late in his high school education, taking a second matriculation year studying Latin at St Patrick's College, East Melbourne before entering the University of Melbourne in 1957.
 He completed a bachelor's degree with second-class honours in mathematics at Melbourne in 1961.
 He went on to earn a master's degree there in 1963, with a thesis on integral equations supervised by Russell Love.

-Deakin moved to the University of Chicago in 1963 for graduate study, and completed his Ph.D. in 1966.
+Deakin moved to the University of Chicago in 1963 for graduate study, and completed his Ph.D. in 1966, under the supervision of mathematical biophysicist Herbert Landahl.
 He became a lecturer at Monash University in Melbourne in 1967, but then in 1970 moved to Papua New Guinea to become reader-in-charge in the mathematics department of the Institute of Higher Technical Education.
 He returned to Monash as a senior reader in 1973.
 He earned a master's degree in education in 1975 from the University of Exeter, and remained at Monash for the rest of his career.

 He died on 5 August 2014, survived by his widow, Rayda, and the children of his first marriage.